apache/incubator-spot/spot-oa/oa/components/README.md

 **Configuration**
-Oni-oa is preconfigured to look for the geolocation file at the _~/context/_ path.
+Spot-oa is preconfigured to look for the geolocation file at the _~/context/_ path.

 Example:

-        /home/solution-user/oni-oa/context/iploc.csv
+        /home/solution-user/spot-oa/context/iploc.csv